 Stop scrubbing and the light will go out and the motor will return to full power.

 Like the adaptive intensity, the scrubbing sensor can be turned on and off within the app.
 It is turned off by default.

 The scrubbing and pressure sensor is all part of SenseIQ.

-Essentially it is a term used to describe a number of different bits of technology built into the 9900.
+We have a separate article that explains SenseIQ in more detail.
+But essentially it is a term used to describe a number of different bits of technology built into the 9900.
 It is designed to sense, adapt and care.